Jun. 26, 2023

 Other symptoms in patients with chronic pain.
 Patients with chronic pain frequently experience depression, sleep disturbances, fatigue, and decreased mental and physical functioning.
 About one half of patients with chronic pain suffer from depression.
 Depression may develop secondarily or independently of the chronic pain syndrome, or it may occur as the primary cause of chronic pain.
 Evidence suggests that depression and chronic pain share common biological pathways, namely, the serotonergic and norepinephrine systems.

 Assessment of pain.
 Patients can quantify their pain at the time of examination by rating the intensity on a visual analog scale from none to severe, or on a box intensity scale from 0 (no pain) to 10 (the most severe pain).
 The most frequently used instrument to assess pain is McGill pain questionnaire.
-It consists of three parts:
+It consists of 3 parts:

 (1) A descriptive scale of pain intensity with numbers for adjectives: 1 equals mild, 2 equals discomforting, 3 equals distressing, 4 equals horrible, 5 equals excruciating.